Photography Business Plan PDF

 I had a fantastic joint venture going with a bridal dress business who I’d reached out to through Facebook.
 The owner referred me over 30 weddings per year on a commission basis and if she ever needed any photography for her business I would happily do it for free.

 Step 6.
 Photography Business Plan – Track Your Goals, Be Consistent.

 When it comes to business you’ve got to have goals if you want to get ahead.
 You need to have a clearly defined set of goals for your photography business and make those goals a huge part of your business plan going forward.

 Your business goals need to be big ones, there’s no point in setting average goals, you have to push yourself if you want your photography business to be a success.

 Most people set goals once a year then rarely look at them again.
 Each year I set my 10 big 12-month goals then break those goals down into trackable 90-day goals I can work on each week.

 I always print out my goals and have them pinned to my office wall, it’s no good just having them as a PDF or Word Document hidden away in a file on your desktop that you rarely look at.
 You need to keep reminding yourself where you are heading and take small steps each week to get to the bigger picture.

 I’ve put together a Goal Setting PDF that explains my 12 months and 90-day tracking routine you can download a copy of the PDF at my free resources page

-Over the years I’ve worked with 100 photographers from around the world to help them develop their business.
-By far the photographers that achieve the greatest level of success are those who have a defined photography business plan then work on their goals every single day.
+Over the years I’ve worked with 100 photographers from around the world to help them develop their businesses.
+By far the photographers that achieve the greatest level of success are those who have a defined photography business plan and then work on their goals every single day.

-Even something as simple as posting to social media or adding new connections to your LinkedIn Profile on a daily basis, added up over weeks and months make a huge difference.
+Even something as simple as posting to social media or adding new connections to your LinkedIn Profile on a daily basis added up over weeks and months makes a huge difference.